vanbrabantf/frederickvanbrabant.com/content/english/blog/2026-05-15 I don't think AI will make your processes go faster.md

 One of the big lessons of The Goal is: ”bottlenecks should receive predictable, high-quality inputs”.

-I think that should be the first stop in process automatization.
+I think that should be the first stop in process automation.

 [^1]: The Toyota way is amazing and I would highly recommend it.
 The Goal is a bit of a less pleasant read, I would go for the comic version